antmicro/ros2-gui-node/examples/kenning-multimodel-demo/README.md

 > **NOTE**
 >
-> Before executing repo command you may need to set up git credential by typing into terminal:
+> Before executing repo command you may need to set up git credentials by typing into terminal:
 >
 > ``` bash
 > git config --global user.email "you@example.com"
 > git config --global user.name "Your Name"
 > ```
-> It can be dummy credential, it doesn't have to be real user credential.

 ## Starting the Docker environment